 Robber targeted a reveller at a gay club in Sheffield and told him he had a knife

+Police release picture of robber who told victim at Sheffield gay club he had a knife

 A robber has been put behind bars after he targeted a reveller at a gay nightclub in Sheffield city centre and told him he had a knife.